About the Model: How SV(M) measures streaming data

 Our standard unit of viewing time is minutes watched.
 SV(M) permits users to toggle between Minutes and Hours as the display metric.
 (Hours watched = minutes watched divided by 60).

-In addition to time watched, SV(M) estimates the number of views for some titles* by dividing minutes watched by the runtime.
+In addition to time watched, SV(M) estimates the number of views for TV shows and movies by dividing minutes watched by the runtime.
+For TV shows, “total views” estimates the number of views for the entire season.

 SV(M) publishes weekly charts that rank the Top 50 Movies and TV Shows based on minutes watched.
 Our charts help set a benchmark for streaming platform “ratings” as the industry continues to evolve.